site logo

 }

 It is possible to use space as thousands separator and either decimal point or comma in input string.
 It is not possible to use plus sign for positive numbers, or US thousands separator by comma.
 Code example fits as basis for experiments with modification of validation function.
-There are often specific requirements of formating input string numbers (fixed number of decimal digits, positive numbers only, specified range of number) then validation function needs to be modified.
+There are often specific requirements of formating input string numbers (fixed number of decimal digits, positive numbers only, specified range of number).
+In such a case, validation function needs to be modified according to request.

 It is possible to replace the last code example by built-in function IsNumeric() in VBScript in similar way as was described in previous article.
 I do not advise to use VBScript for validation functions in browser, but on server side this old programing language is quite efficient.